Skip Navigation

 Post interview.
 You know you’ve aced it.
 Now you just have to wait to hear back… along with everyone else who interviewed for the same role as you.

-Considering all the time and effort you put in prior to the interview, doing nothing afterwards is unwise.
 How you follow up after your interview may, in fact, increase your chances of getting a second interview, if not the job itself.
 It can even get you considered for a different role that may not be posted yet.

 1. Ask about next steps

-The last question you have for your interviewer, before you leave the interview, is to find out about next steps.
-By asking about a company’s process and timeline, you know how and when to be proactive in your follow up.
+By asking about a company’s process and timeline, you know how and when to be proactive in your follow-up.

 2. Collect contact information

 Make sure that you get all of your interviewer’s relevant details.
 If you interviewed with 4 people, you want to follow up with all 4 of them.
-Not only is it important to get their email addresses and titles, but also to get the correct spelling of their names.
-If they don’t provide business cards during your interview, ask the receptionists for all their details, check the company website, or search for them on LinkedIn.

 3. Request to connect on LinkedIn

-Once your interview has been completed and before you leave, is a perfectly appropriate time to request to connect on LinkedIn.
-Make sure that your request is logical and adds value.
-Is there a conversation or topic that came up in your interview that you have additional information on?
 This is the type of information you want to include in your LinkedIn request.
 It shows you are already engaging in collaborative thinking and the contributions you could make to their company.

 “I saw this great article on LinkedIn/Forbes/News Weekly about the way Gen X and Millennials are now 50% of the working population and the ones truly driving the economy.
 I would love to send it to you as your company seems to be embracing that change.
-Can I connect with you and send it through LinkedIn.”
+Can I connect with you and send it through LinkedIn?”

 That is your ‘in’.
 You never know how a long-term relationship may develop, regardless of whether or not you land this position.
 It is also a great form of networking.